-	With your data segments, Google Ads lets you re-engage with your customers based on data about those customers that you share with Google through a global site tag, event snippets or a global site tag on your website and/or app.
+With your data segments, Google Ads allows you to re-engage with your customers based on data about those customers that you share with Google through a global site tag, event snippets or a global site tag either on your website or app or both.
 It’s important to preserve the confidentiality and security of the data that you share with Google.
-The type of data collected and used for remarketing includes things like the URL and referrer URL for the website that triggers a tag hit, the custom parameters used in your tracking tag and any resulting remarketing list memberships.
+The type of data collected and used for targeting includes things like the URL and referrer URL for the website that triggers a tag hit, the custom parameters used in your tracking tag and any resulting data segment memberships.

 This article explains how Google uses and handles the data you send for use in remarketing with Google Ads.

-To learn more about how Google uses and handles the data you send through Customer Match, read How Google uses Customer Match data.
-To learn more about how Google uses the data you send for conversion tracking, read How Google uses conversion event data.
+To learn more about how Google uses and handles the data you send through Customer Match, read how Google uses Customer Match data.
+To learn more about how Google uses the data that you send for conversion tracking, read how Google uses conversion event data.

 How Google uses your data

 Google may also use your customer data to improve your campaign performance.
 For example, Google uses both past conversion data and the data you add to optimize your bids for automated bid strategies, with the goal of improving your overall ROI.
-Remarketing data can be used to improve your performance when using certain bid and targeting strategies without requiring you to apply audiences in the campaign.
+Your customer data can be used to improve your performance when using certain bid and targeting strategies without requiring you to apply audiences in the campaign.
 Google might also use your data to identify other relevant audience segments for you and to provide certain insights about the composition of your data segments.
-Google also uses aggregated and anonymized data for the benefit of all advertisers, including, for example, improving similar audience segments.

 Finally, your data segments won’t be shared with any third party or other advertisers without your permission, and Google won’t use your data segments to advertise its own products.